anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To perform enrollment in this setup, multiple round trips of the Registrar-Agent between the pledge installation location and the domain registrar are required.

 1. Connectivity to domain registrar: preparation tasks for pledge bootstrapping not part of the BRSKI-PRM protocol definition, like retrieval of list of pledges to enroll.
-2. Connectivity to pledge installation location: retrieve information about available pledges (IDevID), collect request objects (i.e., Pledge Voucher-Requests and Pledge Enroll-Requests using the BRSKI-PRM approach described in {{tpvr}} and {{tper}}.
+2. Connectivity to pledge installation location: retrieve information about available pledges (IDevID), collect request objects (i.e., Pledge Voucher-Requests and Pledge Enroll-Requests using the BRSKI-PRM approach described in {{tpvr}} and {{tper}}).
 3. Connectivity to domain registrar, submit collected request information of pledges, retrieve response objects (i.e., Voucher and Enroll-Response) using the BRSKI-PRM approach described in {{pvr}} and {{per}}.
 4. Connectivity to pledge installation location, provide retrieved objects to the pledges to enroll pledges and collect status using the BRSKI-PRM approach described in {{voucher}}, {{cacerts}}, and {{enroll_response}}.
 5. Connectivity to domain registrar, submit Voucher Status and Enrollment Status using the BRSKI-PRM approach described in {{vstatus}} and {{estatus}}.

 Variations of this setup include cases where the Registrar-Agent uses for example WiFi to connect to the pledge installation network, and mobile network connectivity to connect to the domain registrar.
 Both connections may also be possible in a single location at the same time, based on installation building conditions.

 ## Co-located Registrar-Agent and Domain Registrar